isomerpages/govtech-gobusiness-main/pages/solutionrepo/200005018Z-Frontr-HR-AutomtHR-Frontr-v-8-G.md

 **Description**

 Frontier e-HR HRMS assists SMEs to improve the productivity of human resource operations through a user-friendly full cloud-based application.
-Through this platform, HR department will be able to record employee’s details, strengthen policies and handle regular processes such as Payroll & Performance Appraisal.
+Through this platform, HR department will be able to record employee's details, strengthen policies and handle regular processes such as Payroll & Performance Appraisal.
 Management team can retrieve reports to perform analysis conveniently.
 Employees have access to their HR information and perform HR related applications through web and mobile app.

 ## Solution Packages Option(s)